MongoExpUser/Popular-Nodejs-Libraries-for-Data-Driven-AI-Applications/README.md

 # Popular NodeJS Libraries for Developing Data-Driven AI Applications

-### Purpose:  Data Driven AI Applications Development
+### Purpose:  Data-Driven AI Applications Development
 - These links are provided as references and guides when designing and implementing Data-Driven AI Applications with NodeJS.